Overview of Roman Theater

 Due to the quality of its sound system, it used for national concerts and annual country festivals.

-The theater has 6,000 spectators, which is larger than the southern theater in Jerash, Jordan Tour
+The theatre has 6,000 spectators, which is larger than the southern theatre in Jerash, Jordan Tour

 which can accommodate 4,000 to 5,000 spectators.

 The interior houses include the Jordanian Folk Tradition Museum and the Jordanian Folklore Museum.

 Jordanian Folk Tradition Museum

 This museum is located in the western part of the Roman Theater and opened in 1975.